peteroupc/peteroupc.github.io/exporand.md

 1. The algorithm relies only on a source of random bits for randomness.
 2. The algorithm does not rely on floating-point arithmetic or calculations of irrational or transcendental numbers (other than digit extractions), including when the algorithm samples each digit of a PSRN.
 3. The algorithm may use rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby), as long as the arithmetic is exact.
-4. If the algorithm outputs a PSRN, the number represented by the sampled digits must follow a distribution that is close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>, where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the position, starting from 1, of the  rightmost sampled digit of the PSRN's fractional part.  ((Devroye and Gravel 2015)<sup>[**(3)**](#Note3)</sup> suggests Wasserstein L<sub>&infin;</sub> distance as the distance to use for this purpose.)
+4. If the algorithm outputs a PSRN, the number represented by the sampled digits must follow a distribution that is close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>, where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the position, starting from 1, of the  rightmost sampled digit of the PSRN's fractional part.  ((Devroye and Gravel 2015)<sup>[**(3)**](#Note3)</sup> suggests Wasserstein L<sub>&infin;</sub> distance, or "earth-mover distance", as the distance to use for this purpose.)
 The number has to be close this way even if the algorithm's caller later samples unsampled digits of that PSRN at random (e.g., uniformly at random in the case of a uniform PSRN).
 5. If the algorithm fills a PSRN's unsampled fractional digits at random (e.g., uniformly at random in the case of a uniform PSRN), so that the number's fractional part has _m_ digits, the number's distribution must remain close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>.

 > **Note:** The _exact rejection sampling_ algorithm described by Oberhoff (2018)<sup>[**(10)**](#Note10)</sup> produces samples that act like PSRNs; however, the algorithm doesn't have the properties described in this section.
 This is because the method requires calculating minimums of probabilities and, in practice, requires the use of floating-point arithmetic in most cases (see property 2 above).
 Moreover, the algorithm's progression depends on the value of previously sampled bits, not just on the position of those bits as with the uniform and exponential distributions (see also (Thomas and Luk 2008)<sup>[**(4)**](#Note4)</sup>).
 For completeness, Oberhoff's method appears in the appendix.